parkerp0/godzillaHunter/README.md

 CPRE288 Final mission repo

 # Putty Commands:
+  q - runs a single scan and saves the objects useful for testing mostly <br>
   t - Starts the overall scan process <br>
   b - while in the scan loop will break after the next scan is done if outside of the loop prints debug <br>
   r - free obs and resets coordinates for a manual restart <br>